rgrosset/pico-pwm-audio/README.md

 pip install notebook
 ```

+### Usage guide
-* Then launch the notebook user interface by issueing this command in the same folder as this project.
+Launch the notebook user interface by issueing the command below in the same folder as this project.
+This will open the Jupyter user interface.
 Open the notebook file in the user interface.

 ```
 jupyter notebook
 ```

 The notebook itself is fairly self explanatory.
-Run each cell in order.
-The final cell will create a data array that you can copy and paste into your for your project.
-It will convert from WAV file to mono 11Khz data which you can then use in your projects!
+Run each cell in order using the run buttons in the UI.
+The final cell will create a data array that you can copy and paste into your project.
+The notebook is configured to convert just about any WAV file to a mono 11Khz data which you can then use in your projects!

 Have fun!
 Let me know if you have any feedback or questions.